-One of the most flexible forms of cooperation, but at the same time the richest with regard to knowledge-gaining levels generated for its members, is cooperation through network creation.
+One of the most flexible forms of cooperation, but at the same time richest with regards to knowledge gaining levels generated for its members, is cooperation through network creation.

 Much has been written about networks and there are both many definitions of networks and debates generated by those definitions.
 Itriago (2000) argues that a network is characterized by having the following features: